-HARDNESS - Water hardness is typically in the range or 50-95 mg/L; considered moderately hard.
+HARDNESS - The water hardness is typically in the range of 50-95 mg/L which is considered moderately hard.
 Hardness can vary seasonally; past samples indicate hardness may peak as high as 120 mg/l.
-Hardness is not a health hazard, but if water is too hard, deposits and scaling can occur and a water softener may be needed.
+Hardness is not a health hazard, but if the water is too hard, deposits and scaling can occur and a water softener may be needed.